 Islander Baseball Camps

-Head Coach Scott Malone enters his ninth season at the helm of the Texas A&M – Corpus Christi for the 2016 season.
-Malone has led the Islanders to five straight Southland Conference Tournament appearances, including last year when the team defeated No. 1 seeded Southeastern Louisiana twice to knock them out of the tournament.
+Head Coach Scott Malone enters his 11th season at the helm of the Texas A&M–Corpus Christi baseball program for the 2018 season.
+Malone has led the Islanders to five straight Southland Conference Tournament appearances from 2011-15, including a 2015 campaign where his team defeated No. 1 seeded Southeastern Louisiana twice to knock them out of the tournament.

 In 2015, the Islanders finished the regular season with a record of 26-27 overall and 13-14 in conference play, which secured an eighth-seed in the Southland Conference Tournament.
 Under Malone's leadership two pitchers, Trevor Belicek and Jacob Dorris, signed with the Atlanta Braves and Houston Astros organizations, respectively.